Net-burst/SDET-interview/Readme.md

 - Q&A

 ## Soft skills
-- Role on previous project
+- Role on previous project (what was doing, team size, what learned, etc)
+- How frequently was your product released?
 - Development methodology (Scrum, Kanban, Warefrall)
 - QA process (code review, code intelligence, CI/CD)
 - Good/bad practices